 Although the District is not required by state statute or administrative rule to formally adopt a budget, the Board of Commissioners (Board) formally adopts an annual budget as a financial plan and to use as a budgetary control for District expenses.
 The budget process starts with the submission of budget decision packages, which are reviewed by management and brought to the Board for consideration at a budget workshop.
-Finance staff prepares a preliminary detailed budget based on the goals, strategies, decision packages, prior year budget to actual performance, and policies adopted by the Board at the budget workshops.
+Finance staff prepares a detailed preliminary budget based on the goals, strategies, decision packages, prior year budget to actual performance, and policies adopted by the Board at the budget workshops.
 Budget proceedings occur at the regular commissioner meetings, which are open to the public for questions and comments.
 After a formal public hearing is conducted for ratepayer input on the proposed budget, the Board approves and adopts a final budget in December.

-The information presented in the financial statements is perhaps best understood when considered within the context of the accompanying Management's Discussion and Analysis (pages 15-20) and Notes (pages 27-57).
+The information presented in the financial statements is perhaps best understood when considered within the context of the accompanying Management's Discussion and Analysis and Notes section.